EduCollaborations/Count-the-number-of-people-currently-in-the-room/README.md

    ```

 # Note
-## The given projet is just a example you need to collect dataset related to the choosen people in the room and start annotation with the same procedure
+## The given projet is just a example you need to collect dataset related to people in the room and start annotation with the same procedure

 # Box Detection and Counting using OpenCV